Improving sampling by modifying the effective diffusion: Optimizing the diffusion: the overdamped Langevin case

 \begin{remark} When~$\left\lVert\nabla\xi\right\rVert$ is constant, which is the case for the numerical example of Section~\ref{sec:MALA_numerics}, the quantity~$\nabla^{2}\xi\nabla\xi$ vanishes, so that~\eqref{eq:divergence_diffusion} simplifies as

 Likewise, the derivative of the map~$a_{\alpha}$ reduces to~$a_{\alpha}'(z)=\alpha\beta F'(z)a_{\alpha}(z)$.
-In that case, only the free energy and the mean force are needed to construct the diffusion~\eqref{eq:optimal_diffusion_class} as well as its derivatives. \end{remark}
+In that case, only the free energy and the mean force are needed to construct the diffusion~\eqref{eq:optimal_diffusion_class} and compute its derivatives. \end{remark}

 To run MALA, one therefore needs to have access to the free energy~\eqref{eq:free_energy}, the mean force~\eqref{eq:mean_force} as well as the effective drift and diffusion defined in~\eqref{eq:standard_effective_drift_noise}.
-Two approaches can be undertaken to estimate these quantities: \begin{enumerate}[align=left, label=(\roman*)] \item they can be precomputed, by sampling the conditional expectations~$\rmd\pi^{\xi}(\cdot|z)$ using constrained sampling methods (see Appendix~\ref{app:TI} where we detail the thermodynamic integration method for our numerical experiment); \item or learned on the fly, as will be presented below in Section~\ref{sec:adaptive_learning}. \end{enumerate}
+Two approaches can be undertaken to estimate these quantities: \begin{enumerate}[align=left, label=(\roman*)] \item They can be precomputed, by sampling the conditional expectations~$\rmd\pi^{\xi}(\cdot|z)$ using constrained sampling methods (see Appendix~\ref{app:TI} where we make precise the thermodynamic integration method for our numerical experiment); \item They can be learned on the fly, as presented below in Section~\ref{sec:adaptive_learning}. \end{enumerate}

 Finally, the scalar~$\kappa_{\alpha}$ in~\eqref{eq:optimal_diffusion_class} is given by